diracdyson/Personal-Website/README.md

 ![](/volsurf.png)

-- In the notrious Black Scholes models assuming Geometric Brownian Motion for the Stock Price and constructing a risk neutral portforlio via Ito's lemma allows one to derive a beta neutral pricing formula
+- The notrious Black Scholes models assummes Geometric Brownian Motion for the Stock Price, and  constructing a risk neutral portforlio then subbing in Ito's lemma allows one to derive a beta neutral pricing formula for a call or put
 - This leads one to consider how to deal with the 'volatility smile' of the Black Scholes model
 - In this project I conisder Geometric Brownian Motion for the volatility of the stock price, which in turns derives the Heston PDE
 - I then fit the solution to the PDE to real world option data and extrapolate projections